mohanenm/Android-Shape/README.md

 * github working, trying to fix bit-bucket
 * Bitbucket problem solved - two remotes now
 * Added faiz on git and bitbucket
+* did a lot of the translating from pseudo-code to code.
+All patterns are good, there are two errors related to the polygon shape.
+Other than that, we should be good!

 # Learning Objectives